-Consumed for centuries, spirulina provides an astonishing array of vitamins (B’s, E and K’s), chlorophyll, important minerals, essential fatty acids, complete protein (all essential amino acids) and a spectrum of antioxidants.
-And it’s high in bio-available iron.
-Whew, is that a list or what?
+Spirulina is a blue-green algae found in pristine waters.
+The deep blue-green color comes from a high concentration of chlorophyll, one of natures most powerful detoxifiers.
+Consumed for centuries, spirulina (like its cousin chlorella) provides an astonishing array of vitamins (B's, E and K's), chlorophyll, important minerals, essential fatty acids, complete protein (all essential amino acids) and antioxidants.

-This smoothie recipe uses unsweetened almond milk, full fat canned coconut milk (Native Forest or Natural Value), fresh spinach leaves, frozen tropical fruit (either mango or pineapple) and spirulina.
+This smoothie recipe uses unsweetened almond milk, canned coconut milk, fresh spinach leaves, frozen tropical fruit (either mango or pineapple) and spirulina.
 I add a little vanilla.
 Blend away and start your day in an amazing way.
-It’s smooth, creamy and a beautiful vibrant green from the spirulina and spinach.
+It's smooth, creamy and a beautiful vibrant green from the spirulina and spinach.

 Most smoothies are best consumed right away.
 I've discovered this one sits fine in the fridge until morning.
 Blend before bedtime, place in a jar with a lid, and grab on the way out the door.
 Shake well and consume while it's cold.

 Note - the color of your smoothie will depend on the protein powder that you.
 If you use whey, it will be bright green.
 If you use a plant-based protein, it might be more of an army green.

 This is powerful stuff.
 While spirulina is considered a healthy food and supplement, one doctor notes that it should not be taken if you have a severe seafood or iodine allergy.
 And, if you are pregnant or nursing or have hyperthyroidism, consult your healthcare provider before adding spirulina to your diet.
 It's also high in bio-available iron, so if you have an iron problem, skip this until your iron levels are safe.